Greek deflation hits record in November, at -2.9 percent

 ATHENS Greece posted in November its highest deflation since monthly records began in 1960, as consumer prices fell 2.9 percent on an annual basis, data from the statistics service showed on Monday.

-The EU-harmonized deflation accelerated to -2.9 percent from -1.9 percent in October.
+The EU-harmonised deflation accelerated to -2.9 percent from -1.9 percent in October.
 The November reading was below a forecast of -1.7 percent.

 A combination of deep recession, wage cuts and substantial spare capacity in the economy have pulled prices down, prompting internal devaluation that could render the Greek economy more competitive.